GCSE Chemistry Help: Preparing for the Exam

 Go through all your coursework and pull out any notes that refer to the ten exam topics.
 Rearrange them in your new folder, so that you have everything you’ll need for the exam in the one place.
 This way, if you find yourself struggling to remember a particular process or formula, you’ll know exactly where to look.

 In addition to organising your notes, we recommend that you create a study timetable that outlines what you’ll study and when.
 Our preferred format for a study timetable is a wall planner.
 Because they’re usually poster-size, you’ll have a clear visual representation of how many days are left to the exam.
 It’s also really satisfying to mark off each day that you complete.
 In addition to recording what topics you’ll study, be sure to include time for practice test questions, so you can put your theory into practice.

 For more advice on how to get organised for your GCSEs, watch this video from student Olivia Greenhalgh:

 One of the best ways to memorise reactivity series and ionic charges is to create an equations sheet.
-Having all your equations and formulas in the one place can save you time when answering practice questions.
+Having all your equations and formulas in one place can save you time when answering practice questions.
 It can also help you memorise each one by visualising the sheet in your exam.

 On test day, you’ll be provided with a periodic table, so don’t worry too much about learning all the elements by heart.
 You will however, need to recall information on the reactivity series to predict how metals will react.